 2.4.
 Special Meetings.
-Special meetings may be called by the Executive Committee or the Board of Directors on written notice, addressed to each of the members, designating the place of the meeting (which may include a meeting by electronic media as provided in Section 2.6)and stating the business proposed to be considered at the meeting.
+Special meetings may be called by the Executive Committee or the Board of Directors on written notice, addressed to each of the members thereof, designating the place of the meeting (which may include a meeting by electronic media as provided in Section 2.6)and stating the business proposed to be considered at the meeting.
 Only such business may be transacted at a special meeting as is specified in the written notice.

 2.5.
 Quorum.
 At all meetings of the Members, ten percent (10%) of the Members eligible to vote (or 100 Members eligible to vote, whichever is less), present in person or via electronic media shall constitute a quorum for the transaction of business.
-Proxies may be presented solely for quorum purposes and shall not entitle the proxy holder as such to vote on any other matter.
+Proxies may be presented for quorum purposes and may also entitle the proxy holder as such to vote on any other matter.
 In the absence of a quorum, the Members present in person (including persons present via electronic media) may adjourn the meeting from that time until a quorum is present.
 Notice of the new meeting is not required if the time and place for the new meeting is announced at the meeting at which the adjournment is taken, and at the new meeting any business may be transacted which might have been transacted at the meeting as originally called.

 2.7.
 Rules of Order.
 The meetings of the Forum shall be conducted in accordance with the latest edition of "Robert's Rules of Order Newly Revised" except as otherwise provided in these By-Laws.

 2.8.
 Certain Motions.
 A motion to table and a motion to adjourn shall be ruled out of order if the effect thereof would be to cut off discussion of a proper subject for Forum consideration before a reasonable time has been allowed for discussion.

 2.9.
 Meeting Adjournment.
 Each meeting shall be adjourned no later than 10 o'clock p.m. unless a motion to continue it beyond that hour is made and carried.